shrimpcast/shrimpcast/README.md

 First, clone the repository.
 To debug the project, you will need:
-- Windows 10
-- Visual Studio 2022
+- Visual Studio / VS code
 - .NET 8 SDK & runtime
 - PostgreSQL